Diesel-Black/ricci/README.md

 Each detector returns `(signature_type, severity ∈ [0,1], geometric_signature[], mathematical_evidence)`.

-For mathematical definitions, see `docs/schema.md`
+For detailed API documentation, see the [API Reference](docs/api-reference.md).
+For mathematical foundations, see the [Mathematical Foundation](docs/mathematical-foundation.md).

 ## Why Geometry?